perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 assertions and the other sophisticated bits until you actually need them.

-The new rule syntax also cleans up much of the âline-noiseâ of Perl 5 regexes.
+The new rule syntax also cleans up much of the “line-noise” of Perl 5 regexes.
 But the fundamentals don't change that much.
 Many Perl 5 patterns will translate very simply and naturally to Perl 6.